High-order splitting of non-unitary operators on quantum computers: Application to Damped Waves

 The piecewise dependence can be implemented by conditioning each argument by the most-significant qubit $q_{n-1}$, which is $\ket{0}$ for $0\leq j<2^{n-1}$ and $\ket{1}$ for $2^{n-1}\leq j < 2^n$.
-Since both expressions in Eq.~\eqref{eq:wave_gates} contain the common product term, $R_Y\!(\pm 2^r\zeta t q_r)$ up to the sign of the angle, it can be implemented with a positive sign across all $j$ indices, then surrounded by controlled-NOT gates to reverse the sign for the $q_{n-1}=\ket{1}$ component.
-This avoids the need for additional zero- and one-controlling operations so all gates are controlled by at most one qubit.
+Since both expressions in Eq.~\eqref{eq:wave_gates} contain the common product term, $R_Y\!(\pm 2^r\zeta t q_r)$ up to the sign of the angle, they can be implemented with a positive sign across all $j$ indices, then surrounded by CNOT gates to reverse the sign for the $q_{n-1}=\ket{1}$ component.
+This avoids the need for additional zero- and one-controlling operations, so all gates are controlled by at most one qubit.
 Finally, the remaining gate of $R_Y^\dagger\!(2^n\zeta t)$ can be applied to $2^{n-1} \leq j < 2^n$ by controlling on $q_{n-1}=\ket{1}$.
-The quantum circuit that implements the evolution for periodic boundary conditions is shown in Fig.~\ref{fig:wave_circuit}.
-Neumann or Dirichlet boundary conditions can be implemented by the quantum cosine transformation (QCT) or quantum sine transformation (QST), respectively~\cite{Strang1999, Klappenecker2001}, where the wavenumber becomes simply $k_j = \pi j/L$ for Neumann conditions or $k_j = \pi (j+1)/L$ for Dirichlet conditions.
-This was shown by \citeauthor{Pfeffer2025}~\cite{Pfeffer2025} in the context of the advection-diffusion equation in a laminar shear flow, by implementing Neumann boundary conditions with the QCT corresponding to an insulated wall.
+The quantum circuit that implements the evolution is shown in Fig.~\hyperref[fig:splitting_circuits]{\ref*{fig:splitting_circuits}a}.